 Setting Description Factory Default

-A comma-separated Specify which VLANs can communicate with this specific (Empty)
+A comma-separated list

-list of VLAN IDs.
-Each VLAN.
+of VLAN IDs.
+Each of Specify which VLANs can communicate with this specific VLAN.
+(Empty)

-of the VLAN IDs range
+the VLAN IDs range Specify which veaks can communicate with this specific veak.
+(Empty)

 from 1 to 4094.